front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### Atoms refactoring ([#178](https://gitlab.com/front-commerce/front-commerce/issues/178))

 One of the goals of `1.0.0` is to rewrite our CSS classes to make it easier for new external contributors to dive into Front-Commerce.
 However, this is a lot of work because of the many features already implemented in Front-Commerce.
 Thus, we've splitted this in 5 smaller iterations (see ([#97](https://gitlab.com/front-commerce/front-commerce/issues/97)) for more details).
-This release is the first step toward this goal.
+This release is the first step towards this goal.

 This means that: